FRRouting/frr/doc/user/bgp.rst

 This particular type of oscillation in full-mesh iBGP topologies can  be avoided by speakers preferring already selected, external routes rather than choosing to update to new a route based on a post-MED metric (e.g. router-ID), at the cost of a non-deterministic selection process.
-Frr implements this, as do many other implementations, so long as it is not overridden by setting :ref:`bgp_bestpath_compare-routerid`, and see also :ref:`BGP_decision_process`, .
+FRR implements this, as do many other implementations, so long as it is not overridden by setting :ref:`bgp_bestpath_compare-routerid`, and see also :ref:`BGP_decision_process`, .